 Jury trial rights for a misdemeanor

-Someone who is charged with one misdemeanor in Nevada may not have a jury trial because a misdemeanor carries a maximum six months or less in jail.
+Someone who is charged with one misdemeanor may not have a jury trial because a misdemeanor carries a maximum six months or less in jail.
 (One exception is for people charged with misdemeanor battery domestic violence — they may have a jury trial or a bench trial.)
 However a person who is charged with two or more misdemeanors may request a jury trial because their maximum sentence would then exceed six months.

 Note that there is a Nevada law–NRS 175.011(2))–which seems to allow defendants to request jury trials for misdemeanor charges as long as they give 30 days’ notice.
 However, the Nevada Supreme Court has refused to recognize this law.
 (Smith v.
 State, 99 Nev.
 806, 672 P.2d 631, (1983)).

 Jury trial rights for a felony or a gross misdemeanor